 Updates and new workouts added with each software update

 Quality build and comfortable rowing stroke for all size users

 All in all the Hydrow rower is a great cardio machine...it's built well, designed well, and the interactive workout experience is great.

-The only drawback of the Hydrow Rower is the cost.
-At $2,199 + the monthly membership fee, it will be out of reach for many people but there are some added perks if you order directly from Hydrow, including free standard shipping, at-home delivery and assembly.
+The only potential drawback of the Hydrow Rower is the cost.
+At $1,995 + the monthly membership fee, it may be out of reach for some people but there are some added perks if you order directly from Hydrow, including free standard shipping, at-home delivery and assembly.

 However, as we mentioned the price is in line with other interactive cardio machines, and for some it's just what they need to motivate themselves to work out.